kubuntu-team/kubuntu-manual/source/docs/software.rst

 To export your bookmarks from Firefox

 1. Click on the Bookmarks menu item
-2. Select Show All Bookmarks or Ctrl+Shirt+o
+2. Select Show All Bookmarks or Ctrl+Shift+o
 3. A new window will appear.
 Select Import and Backup

 > Tip: Note where you save your bookmarks (by default in ~/yourfoldername)